 GLOSSARY ITEM DEFINITION Overall Population Estimated average annual percentage change of the British Columbia population Growth Rate between two Census periods.
 (Census) Participant A student who responded meaningfully to at least one question in the assessment.
 (Foundation Skills Assessment) Participant A student who responded meaningfully to at least one question in the provincial (Provincial examination, and is enroled in the same grade level as the grade level of the Examination) examination.
 Participation Rate The number of students who responded to at least one question in the assessment (Foundation Skills divided by the total number of students in that grade.
 Assessment) Participation Rate The number of students who wrote the examination at least once in the school year (Provincial and are in the same grade as the indicated exam grade level divided by the total Examinations) number of students who are in the same grade as the indicated exam grade level.
 Participation Rate The number of submitted surveys divided by the number of surveys distributed to (Satisfaction each school.
 The number of surveys distributed is based on the enrolment in the Survey Results) grade(s) of interest.
 Pass Rate Students who receive a passing letter grade of A, B, C+, C, or C- as their exam mark in a particular year divided by students who receive a letter grade of A through F as their exam mark in that year.
 Includes students from all grades who obtained marks in the course of the indicated grade level.
 Percentage of Children receiving Basic Income Assistance as a percentage of total children under Children (< 19) 19.
 Receiving Income Assistance (BC Stats) Percentage of The number of families whose family income is less than \$30,000, divided by the Families < \$30,000 number of all census families.
-Annual Income (Census) The contract of the contract o Percentage of The number of persons who were either employed or unemployed (May 15 of the Population in Census Year), divided by the total population.
-Labour Force (Census) The student western on a level one.
-Performance The student performance levels are: (Foundation Skills Evacading Evacatations avacaded the avacatations for attribute and a Assessment) Exceeding Expectations - exceeded the expectations for student's grade Meeting Expectations - met the accepted expectations for student's grade Not Yet Meeting Expectations - did not demonstrate sufficient skills to meet the minimum expectations for student's grade.
+Annual Income (Census) Percentage of The number of persons who were either employed or unemployed (May 15 of the Population in Census Year), divided by the total population.
+Labour Force (Census) The student performance levels are: Performance The student performance levels are: (Foundation Skills Eveneding Evenetations - eveneded the evenetations for student's grade Assessment) Exceeding Expectations - exceeded the expectations for student's grade Meeting Expectations - met the accepted expectations for student's grade Not Yet Meeting Expectations - did not demonstrate sufficient skills to meet the minimum expectations for student's grade.